 The need for a paediatric visit this summer

 COVID-19 has become the critical cause of children missing their regular paediatric care.
 There could be negative consequences of missing paediatric care for children.
-Specialist Paediatricians like Dr Sial from Epping can manage the health of your child including a range of physical and mental health issues.
+Specialist Paediatricians can manage the health of your child, including a range of physical and mental health issues.

-A regular visit to your local peadiatrician would mean your children are receiving adequate medical care and making sure they meet their milestones in growth, development, skills and behaviour.
+A regular visit to your local paediatrician would mean your children are receiving adequate medical care and making sure they meet their milestones in growth, development, skills and behaviour.